France probably needs new lockdown as early as February: top adviser

 The government will meet on Wednesday to decide whether it needs to take extra measures.

-“If we do not tighten regulations, we will find ourselves in an extremely difficult situation from mid-March ...
-This is a critical week, politicians must decide,” Delfraissy said.
+“If we do not tighten regulations, we will find ourselves in an extremely difficult situation from mid-March,” Delfraissy said.

 He said it would make sense to make the new lockdown coincide with upcoming school break and to extend the holidays by at least a week.